-- O General and administrative expenses include headquarter functions that are not allocated to other functions, and include finance, information management, human resources, legal group services, integrated supply chain management services, facilities management, and others. - O Research and development expenses include personnel and other costs related to research, development and innovation functions, and product safety and regulatory affairs.
+- General and administrative expenses include headquarter functions that are not allocated to other functions, and include finance, information management, human resources, legal group services, integrated supply chain management services, facilities management, and others. - Research and development expenses include non-personnel costs related to research, development and innovation functions, and product safety and regulatory affairs.
 Research is defined as original and planned investigation undertaken with the prospect of gaining new scientific knowledge and understanding.
 Development costs can be capitalized as an internally generated intangible asset, if it is probable that sufficient future economic benefits will be generated by the development.
 All research costs are expensed immediately.
-If it is not possible to distinguish expenditures incurred in the research phase from expenditures in the development phase of a project, all the costs are expensed.
+If it is not possible to distinguish expenditures incurred in the research phase from expenditures in the development phase of a project, all the costs are expensed. - Staff costs include wages and salaries, social security costs and employee profit-sharing and incentives supporting the selling and distribution, general and administrative and research and development functions. - Value adjustments include depreciation and amortization related to tangible and intangible fixed assets (including amortization of intangible assets, such as brands and customer relationships) as well as provisions for current assets and liabilities and charges. - Other operating expenses include exchange losses on open positions with customers and suppliers as well as irrecoverable debt expense.